Professor, Department of Korean Education

 Member.
 Korea Association for Communication and Information Studies.

-SERVICE TO THE GOVERNMENTAL/PUBLIC INSTITUTIONS & NON-PROFIT ORGANOZATIONS
+SERVICE TO THE GOVERNMENTAL/PUBLIC INSTITUTIONS & NON-PROFIT ORGANIZATIONS

 Member.
 Committee of Digital Competency.
 Digital Inclusion Forum.
 National Information Society Agency (NIA), 2019 – present.

 Chair.
 Citizen Participation Innovation Group.
-Incheon Community Media Center, 2018 – present.
+Incheon Community Media Center, 2018 – 2021.